Automattic/jetpack/readme.txt

 == Description ==
 This plugin generates static html files from your dynamic WordPress blog.
 After a html file is generated your webserver will serve that file instead of processing the comparatively heavier and more expensive WordPress PHP scripts.

-= Recent Changes =

-* If enabled, mobile support now serves php cached files to mobile clients and static cached files to everyone else.
-* Added checks for "WPSC_DISABLE_COMPRESSION" and "WPSC_DISABLE_LOCKING" constants to disable compression and file locking.
-For hosting companies primarily.
-* Added check for DONOTCACHEPAGE constant to avoid caching a page.
-* Use PHP_DOCUMENT_ROOT when creating .htaccess if necessary.
-* Clear the cache when profile page is updated.

 The static html files will be served to the vast majority of your users, but because a user's details are displayed in the comment form after they leave a comment those requests are handled by PHP.
 Static files are served to:

 1. Users who are not logged in.